practal/.github/profile/README.md

 My goals for Practal have shifted throughout 2023/2024.
 I've made good progress with the theoretical side of Practal, *Abstraction Logic*, and I am working on a [book about Abstraction Logic](http://abstractionlogic.com) to document that.
+The current draft of the book introduces Abstraction Logic, and proves its soundness.
+My current focus is now on implementing this logic and making it practical.

-## *Practal.com* and *Practal Desktop*
+## *Practal.com*

-The *Practal.com* cloud app is the long-term and ultimate goal.
-Its purpose is to be a tool for [*Empowering Your Vision through Precision*](https://practal.com).
+The *Practal.com* cloud app will be a tool for [*Empowering Your Vision through Precision*](https://practal.com).
 For the more technically minded, think of it as a tool for *Designing with Abstractions*.

 If that still sounds too vague for you, imagine something of a fusion of interactive theorem proving systems like [Isabelle](https://isabelle.in.tum.de), with systems like [SageMath](https://www.sagemath.org), word processing technologies inspired by LaTeX, [Markdown](https://daringfireball.net/projects/markdown/) and [Obsidian](https://obsidian.md), and AI capabilities inspired by systems such as [ChatGPT](https://openai.com/blog/chatgpt).

+## *Practal Desktop* and *Practal Core*

-*Practal Desktop* is planned to be a version of Practal that runs locally on your desktop, independently from any cloud.
+*Practal Desktop* is planned to be an open-source version of Practal that runs locally on your desktop, independently from any cloud.

-## *Practal Core*

-*Practal Core* is planned to be an open-source library implementing fundamental algorithms and data structures of Practal, for inclusion in your own software so that it can enjoy the same strong foundation as Practal does.
+It is based on *Practal Core*, which is planned to be an open-source library implementing fundamental algorithms and data structures of Practal, for inclusion in your own software so that it can enjoy the same strong foundation as Practal.

 ## *Practalium*